BCNGEEKS/Geekateca/BCNGEEK_SECTIONS/BCNGEEK_HTML/forms.md

     <small>Office hours are 9am to 6pm</small>

-In this example shows how to user can introduce hours betwwen 09:00 to 18:00.
+In this example shows how to user can introduce hours between 09:00 to 18:00.

 ### INPUT TYPE URL